Audio-Language Models for Audio-Centric Tasks: A Systematic Survey

 \subsubsection{Generative Objectives}

-Generative methods have proven to be powerful and effective in audio representation learning.
-They lead the network in learning semantic features of audio through pretext tasks such as masked reconstruction \cite{huang2022audiomae}.
-In audio-language pre-training, similar approaches are introduced, guiding representation learning through audio or audio-related language generation tasks.
-These methods are often combined with contrastive learning to bolster the robustness of learned audio embeddings or improve computational efficiency.
-During transfer, these generative objectives can help the model adapt to corresponding generative tasks and are widely used in transfer with generative LLMs.
+Generative methods effectively learn audio representations through pretext tasks like masked reconstruction of audio and associated text \cite{huang2022audiomae}.
+These methods are often combined with contrastive learning, they enhance embedding robustness and computational efficiency.
+In transfer learning, these objectives adapt models to downstream generation tasks and are widely used in generative LLM scenarios.

-During pre-training, the most common method for audio mask reconstruction is based on the audio spectrogram.
-Let $M\left (\cdot \right )$ denote the masking operation, and let $f_{a}\left (\cdot \right )$ and $p_{ae}\left (\cdot \right )$ represent the spectrogram encoder and audio embedding projection layer, respectively.
-To achieve masked spectrogram prediction, an additional decoder $f_{a}^{-1} \left (\cdot \right )$ is added to the model.
-For an audio sample with the original spectrogram $a$, spectrogram reconstruction can be represented as $\hat{a} = f_{a}^{-1} (p_{ae}(f_{a} (M(a))))$.
-Using $\hat{a}_{n}$ and $a_{n}$ to denote the decoder prediction output of the $n-th$ masked spectrogram patch and the original true patch, respectively.
-For a spectrogram divided into $N$ patches, the audio reconstruction loss used for self-supervision can be defined as minimizing the $L2$ (mean squared error, MSE) loss:
+During pre-training, the most common method for audio mask reconstruction operates on spectrograms.
+Let $M(\cdot)$ denote the masking operation, $f_a(\cdot)$ the spectrogram encoder, and $p_{ae}(\cdot)$ the audio embedding projection layer.
+Masked spectrogram prediction incorporates an additional decoder $f_a^{-1}(\cdot)$.
+For an original spectrogram $a$, the reconstruction is formulated as $\hat{a} = f_a^{-1}(p_{ae}(f_a(M(a))))$.
+Denoting the decoder's prediction and the original true value for the $n$-th masked spectrogram patch as $\hat{a}_n$ and $a_n$ respectively, the self-supervised audio reconstruction loss for $N$ patches minimizes the $L2$ (mean squared error, MSE) loss:

-Since ALMs include both audio and language modalities as inputs, some works have similarly designed masked cross-modal reconstruction tasks, which typically involve methods such as cross-attention mechanisms to communicate between the encoders of the two modalities and perform reconstruction on the audio representation.
+As ALMs incorporate both audio and language modalities, some works design masked cross-modal reconstruction tasks.
+These typically use cross-attention mechanisms to enable communication between the two encoders and reconstruct the audio representation.

-During audio generation transfer, training objectives essentially enhance the model's performance by minimizing the distance between the predicted embedding $\hat{z}$ and its corresponding ground truth $z$.
-This distance metric can be chosen based on the situation, with common options including $L1$ and $L2$ distances.
-The training objective can also be set as a weighted sum of multiple distances.
-For an audio sample, generative audio modeling objective can be represented as:
+When conducting transfer through audio generation tasks, the training minimizing the distance between the predicted embedding $\hat{z}$ and ground truth $z$.
+Common distance metrics include $L1$ and $L2$ norms, with the objective often formulated as their weighted sum: